MXenes

+In materials science, MXenes (pronounced "max-enes") are a class of two-dimensional inorganic compounds along with MBorenes, that consist of atomically thin layers of transition metal carbides, nitrides, or carbonitrides.
+MXenes accept a variety of hydrophilic terminations.
+The first MXene was reported in 2011 at Drexel University's College of Engineering, and was named by combining the prefix "MAX" or "MX" (for MAX phases), with "ene" by analogy to graphene.

 Structure

-As-synthesized MXenes prepared via HF etching have an accordion-like morphology, which can be referred to as multi-layer MXene (ML-MXene), or few-layer MXene (FL-MXene) given fewer than five layers.
+As-synthesized MXenes prepared via HF etching have an accordion-like morphology, which can be referred to as multi-layer MXene (ML-MXene), or few-layer MXene (FL-MXene) for fewer than five layers.
 Because the surfaces of MXenes can be terminated by functional groups, the naming convention Mn+1XnTx can be used, where T is a functional group (e.g. O, F, OH, Cl).

 Mono transition

 MXenes adopt three structures with one metal on the M site, as inherited from the parent MAX phases: M2C, M3C2, and M4C3.
 They are produced by selectively etching out the A element from a MAX phase or other layered precursor (e.g., Mo2Ga2C), which has the general formula Mn+1AXn, where M is an early transition metal, A is an element from group 13 or 14 of the periodic table, X is C and/or N, and n = 1–4.
-MAX phases have a layered hexagonal structure with P63/mmc symmetry, where M layers are nearly closed packed and X atoms fill octahedral sites.
+MAX phases have a layered hexagonal structure with P63/mmc symmetry, where M layers are nearly close packed and X atoms fill octahedral sites.
 Therefore, Mn+1Xn layers are interleaved with the A element, which is metallically bonded to the M element.

 Double transition

 Double transition metal MXenes can take two forms, ordered double transition metal MXenes or solid solution MXenes.
-For ordered double transition metal MXenes, they have the general formulas: M’2M”C2 or M’2M”2C3 where M’ and M” are different transition metals.
+Ordered double transition metal MXenes have the general formulas: M'2M"C2 or M'2M"2C3 where M' and M" are transition metals.
 Double transition metal carbides that have been synthesized include Mo2TiC2, Mo2Ti2C3, Cr2TiC2, and Mo4VC4.
-In some of these MXenes (such as Mo2TiC2, Mo2Ti2C3, and Cr2TiC2), the Mo or Cr atoms are on outer edges of the MXene and these atoms control electrochemical properties of the MXenes.
+In some of these MXenes (such as Mo2TiC2, Mo2Ti2C3, and Cr2TiC2), the Mo or Cr atoms are on outer edges of the MXene and control electrochemical properties.

-For solid-solution MXenes, they have the general formulas: (M’2−yM”y)C, (M’3−yM”y)C2, (M’4−yM”y)C3, or (M’5−yM”y)C4, where the metals are randomly distributed throughout the structure in solid solutions leading to continuously tailorable properties.
+Solid-solution MXenes have the general formulas: (M'2−yM"y)C, (M'3−yM"y)C2, (M'4−yM"y)C3, or (M'5−yM"y)C4, where the metals are randomly distributed throughout the structure in solid solutions leading to continuously tailorable properties.

 Divacancy

-By designing a parent 3D atomic laminate, (Mo2/3Sc1/3)2AlC, with in-plane chemical ordering, and by selectively etching the Al and Sc atoms, there is evidence for 2D Mo1.33C sheets with ordered metal divacancies.
+By designing a parent 3D atomic laminate, (Mo2/3Sc1/3)2AlC, with in-plane chemical ordering, and by selectively etching the Al and Sc atoms, 2D Mo1.33C sheets with ordered metal divacancies may be possible.